Mobile Marketing Tech Stack Foundations

 - Marketing Cloud: Perhaps the broadest partner category, marketing cloud companies offer services across the entire spectrum of MarTech, AdTech and BI Tools (in spite of their categorization under marketing automation above).
 Marketing clouds such as Adobe, Oracle and Salesforce provide customer identity management, audience tools, campaign orchestration and analytics across a full suite of channels including mobile, web, TV and offline CRM.
 Some cloud providers also offer additional products such as CDPs, data management platforms (DMPs) and demand-side platforms (DSPs).

-Now that we’ve covered definitions, let’s dive deeper into the specific features and use cases for the four top tools for mobile marketing: attribution, marketing automation, product analytics, and CDPs.
+Now that we’ve covered definitions, let’s dive deeper into the specific features and use cases for some of the top tools for digital marketing: attribution, marketing automation, product analytics, CDPs, and UA platforms.